renatodellosso/The-Long-North/README.md

 This was a Dungeons & Dragons 5e (2014) campaign run by me and played by Owen (playing Rhobb the Paladin/Warlock), Aidan (playing Denk Trakom the Ranger/Cleric), Lyndon (playing Bao the Monk/Druid Werebear), and Isaac (playing Just Herbert the Grave Cleric).
-It ran from 12/15/2023 to 5/23/25, spanning 525 out-of-game days, 22 sessions, and 130 in-game days.
+It ran from 12/15/2023 to 5/23/25, spanning 525 out-of-game days, 22 sessions, 60-70 hours of gameplay, and 130 in-game days.

 The campaign began when Tavaneir, the god of blood, stole the sun, plunging the North March into eternal night.